aimhigherweb/iec_website/content/what-we-do/childrens-vision.md

 * Ocular prescription
 * Eye health using [advanced imaging technology](https://www.innovativeeyecare.com.au/what-we-do/oct)

 With this full scope of assessment, we are able to detect and treat common visual problems in children.
-This includes amblyopia, strabismus, binocular vision problems and increasingly short-sightedness (also known as myopia).
-To find out more about amblyopia therapies, follow [this link](https://www.innovativeeyecare.com.au/what-we-do/amblyopia/).
-To find out more about myopia control, follow [this link](https://www.innovativeeyecare.com.au/what-we-do/myopia-control/).
+This includes [amblyopia](https://www.innovativeeyecare.com.au/what-we-do/amblyopia/), strabismus, [binocular vision problems](https://www.innovativeeyecare.com.au/what-we-do/convergence-insufficiency/) and increasingly short-sightedness (also known as [myopia](https://www.innovativeeyecare.com.au/what-we-do/myopia/)). **To find out more about amblyopia therapies, follow [this link](https://www.innovativeeyecare.com.au/what-we-do/amblyopia/).
+To find out more about myopia control, follow [this link](https://www.innovativeeyecare.com.au/what-we-do/myopia-control/).**

-[Contact us](https://www.innovativeeyecare.com.au/contact) to see one of our friendly optometrists regarding a comprehensive children's vision assessment
+[Contact us](https://www.innovativeeyecare.com.au/contact) to see one of our friendly optometrists regarding a comprehensive children's vision assessment.

 #### References